 If the request in step1 is for direct bundle EAS case, then the associated T-EES may use received direct bundle T-EAS(s) for ACR.

 3. The EES responds to the requestor's request with an ACR response message.
+Upon receiving the response from EES of the lead ECSP, the EES sends the response to the EAS.

 In case of re-sending ACR initiation, if serving EES was changed and EEC context was relocated, the T-EES can clean up any relocated EEC context either indicated in the re-sent ACR request for scenario described in clause 8.8.2.6 or upon reception of the ACR status update with failed result from T-EAS for other scenarios.